linminhtoo/Shopee-Image-Classification/README.md

 Note: images do not load properly on GitHub.
 Please download and use an editor like Jupyter Notebook to view the .ipynb file.
 I also thank my teammate, Benjamin Chew, for kickstarting the initial fast.ai experiments and exposing me to the beauty of fast.ai!!

+# Things I would have loved to try
+In the last few days, it was increasingly clear that it was important to classify the text-based images correctly.
+A human would recognise that a particular screenshot of an SMS was talking about XXX product (say a laptop), and hence, belonged in the laptops category.
+I had an idea of using an open-source OCR to extract text from such images, and use some form of simple NLP model with word embeddings to extract a feature vector.
+Concatenating this text-based feature with the image features should yield a nontrivial performance boost.

 ## References
 1. https://github.com/fastai/fastai
 9. https://github.com/oguiza/fastai_extensions